 Add renting and leasing to existing business

-As a company implementing PaaS, you will introduce renting and leasing initiatives on top of your existing business model.
-You won’t make a complete switch, instead a transition into PaaS.
+As a company implementing EaaS, you will introduce renting and leasing initiatives on top of your existing business model.
+You won’t make a complete switch, instead a transition into EaaS.
 This could introduce risks of over-stretching your teams and the need to maintain existing business and revenue streams.
 The process could be overwhelming initially and could reduce your focus on developing the new initiative.

 Change in product warranties